RyanFleck/Manuals/content/languages/lisp.md

 enhance your working experience.
 Running, for instance, `rlwrap guile` adds history, readline and bracket matching to the REPL, which can be a huge quality-of-life improvement.

+## Begin with the End in Mind (2022) {#begin-with-the-end-in-mind--2022}

+I am learning lisp because I want to learn a language that will allow me to accomplish my major life goals and minimize pain and stress while doing so.
+These goals are as follows:

+-   **Make enough money to keep my family going for three generations,** become rich beyond my wildest dreams, with the ultimate goal of supporting my bloodline, and secondarily material comfort.
+    -   By writing my own software that others pay to access or download
+        -   Which must neccessarily solve real-world or virtual-world problems in a way that satisfies customers
+        -   This software must be easy to extend and maintian
+            -   Potentially by myself
+            -   Potentially with staff or collaborators
+                -   Who must be smart if programmers, working with idiots is draining and I don't want to spend my life that way
+                -   Business people - who cares, they can be tech illiterate
+            -   Potentially across generations or over a long time span
+        -   Which must be reliable enough that I won't need to worry if my internet goes out or if I need to take a sabbatical.

+**The language I choose for this task must then neccessarily be:**

+1. A well-established language (cannot be the new hotness)
+2. Powerful and flexible to a variety of use cases
+3. Broad platform and runtime support with minimal tooling
+4. Large community and many good libraries
+5. Many ways to edit, not reliant on one IDE or system
+6. Ideally can compile to C and has C interop
+7. Absolutely not locked to a single platform or provider
+8. Able to be performantly hosted on my home-lab hardware

+Common Lisp seems to satisfy these requirements.